 - Having a positive mindset is imperative- just because you have injured yourself doesn’t mean you need to be down in the dumps all the time.
 These things happen!
 Think of it as a learning experience and focus on the road ahead.

-The length of recovery time depends largely on the severity of the injury and how well you take care of yourself in the healing process.
+The length of ankle surgery recovery time depends largely on the severity of the injury and how well you take care of yourself in the healing process.

 Typically, recovery time from a foot or ankle related surgery will take six to eight weeks.
 This is only until a strong amount of weight can be put on the injured leg.